 Before rehabilitating Section 8, the distribution system supplying East Boston must be strengthened.
 The existing Sections 37 and 46, located in Chelsea, are older 36-inch cast iron mains.
 These two pipe sections connect between Section 57, previously rehabilitated, and the two Chelsea River crossings to East Boston at Sections 8 and 38.
 It is anticipated that these two pipelines will need cleaning and cement mortar lining.
-Section 97A, a new 16-inch pipeline will provide redundancy to East Boston via Northern High System.
-The pipeline will connect to existing Meter 99 in East Boston and to the Boston low-pressure system through a new pressure-reducing valve.
+Section 97A, a new 16-inch pipeline provides redundancy to East Boston via Northern High System.
+The pipeline connects to existing Meter 99 in East Boston and to the Boston low-pressure system through a new pressure-reducing valve.

 Sub-phase Scope Survey, Design CA/RI and Construction - Section 8 Cleaning and cement mortar lining of the pipeline interior, replacement of all defective and inoperable valves, and the addition of new valves for 7,500 linear feet of 48-inch pipe on Section 8 in Malden and Everett.
 Replacement work consists of replacing 9,722 feet of 42-inch pipeline with new 36-inch ductile iron main and replacement of blow-off connections from Second Street in Everett to the Mystic River Bridge in Chelsea.
-Rehab Sections 37 and 46 Chelsea, East Boston Construction Rehabilitation of approximately 3,550 linear feet of 36-inch cast iron main (Section 37) and approximately 2,500 linear feet of 36-inch cast iron main (Section 46).
+Rehab Sections 37 and 46 Chelsea, East Boston Design and Construction Rehabilitation of approximately 3,550 linear feet of 36-inch cast iron main (Section 37) and approximately 2,500 linear feet of 36-inch cast iron main (Section 46).
 Both sections are located in Chelsea and are critical to the supply of water to East Boston.
 Section 38, the 36-inch ductile iron pipeline under the Chelsea River, is assumed to not need rehabilitation.
 Section 97A Construction Installation of approximately 3,000 linear feet of 16-inch and 12-inch water main and a new pressure-reducing valve.
 This new work will be part of the Northern High System and add redundancy to East Boston, including Logan Airport.

-otal dget Payments thru FY10 Remaining Balance FY11 FY12 FY09-13 FY14-18 Beyond FY18 \$20),233 \$2,262 \$17,971 \$59 \$32 \$2,328 \$4,779 \$13,069
+Total Budget Payments thru FY11 Remaining Balance FY12 FY13 FY09-13 FY14-18 Beyond FY18 \$21,698 \$2,321 \$19,377 \$2 \$3 \$2,268 \$4,149 \$15,223

-Project Status 11.5% Status as % is approximation based on project budget and expenditures.
+Project Status Status as % is approximation based on project budget and expenditures.
 Section 97A Construction contract was substantially complete in October 2009.
-5/11
+11/11

-Project Cost Scheduled Completion Date FY09-13 Spending FY11 FY12 Chge.
-FY11 FY12 Chge.
-FY11 FY12 Chge. \$19,600 \$20,233 \$633 Jul-17 Jul-20 36 mos. \$2,287 \$2,328 \$41
+Project Cost Scheduled Completion Date FY09-13 Spending FY12 FY13 Chge.
+FY12 FY13 Chge.
+FY12 FY13 Chge. \$20,233 \$21,698 \$1,465 Jul-20 Jul-22 24 mos. \$2,328 \$2,268 (\$60)

 - Project cost increase due to revised cost estimate as a result of inflation adjustments for Section 8 Design and Construction.
-Also, change orders for Section 97A. - Schedule change due to rescheduling Section 8 Construction as a result of project priorities. - Planned spending increased due to additional change orders for Section 97A.
+Also, new sub-phase added for Rehabilitation Sections 37 & 46 Chelsea/Boston/Design/CA/RI. - Schedule change due to rescheduling Section 8 Construction as a result of project priorities.